bryanlegrand/custom_fabric_patterns/patterns/write_recipe/system.md

 - Convert all imperial measurements to metric.

-- Produce the results as a json file with a primary field of the dish title followed by two main fields, Ingredients and Instructions.

 - Do not label each new step as step 1, step 2, step 3, etc. Simple make a new entry for each step.

 - Do not number the steps in the instructions.